When you think you’ve seen it all — the scammers take it up a notch.

 - https://www.hoaxdomain.com/amazon — BAD

-A good rule of thumb is if you do not see the company name directly in front of the .com you can bet something “phishy” is going on and to NOT click the link.
-Also be cautious of other domain extensions.
+A good rule of thumb is that if you do not see the company name directly in front of the .com, you can bet something “phishy” is going on and NOT click the link.
+Also, be cautious of other domain extensions.

-Don’t fall for similar domains that have the company name your are familiar with in them but are not the domain you trust.
-For example things like amazonshipsfast.com or orderatamazon.com.
+Please don’t fall for similar domains that have the company name you are familiar with in them but are not the domain you trust.
+For example, things like amazonshipsfast.com or orderatamazon.com.

 Both of which would be trademark infringement.
-Who ever is using those can expect to hear from Amazon’s legal team as soon as they are made aware.
-Using trademarked names in domain names can get you in big trouble with the trademark holder, but since when do laws stop those who are trying to pull a fast one?
+Anyone using those can expect to hear from Amazon’s legal team as soon as they are made aware.
+Using trademarked names in domain names can get you in big trouble with the trademark holder, but when do laws stop those trying to pull a fast one?

 Targeting Online Sellers

-A common phishing scheme that’s becoming more common is targeting those who sell online.
-The schemers will send an email saying they are trying to order from you site but are getting errors — click this link to see the screenshot.
-The link takes you a nefarious site.
+A typical phishing scheme that’s becoming more common is targeting those who sell online.
+The schemers will send an email saying they are trying to order from your site but are getting errors — click this link to see the screenshot.
+The link takes you to a nefarious site.

 Or you may get an email stating someone would like to do business with you with a link that goes to a document of requirements they are looking for.
-Here again be very leery.
+Here again, be very cautious.

 Be Cautious of Strangers

-The best advice is to not trust emails from folks you don’t know that just so happen to land in your inbox.
-If the email address is not recognizable or uses a throwaway account like gmail, hotmail or yahoo for example, just delete.
-Legitimate business do not use these services, they use their .com.
+The best advice is not to trust emails from folks you don’t know that just so happen to land in your inbox.
+If the email address is not recognizable or uses a throwaway account like Gmail, Hotmail, or Yahoo, for example, delete it.
+Legitimate businesses do not use these services; they use their .com.

-Crooks and scammers are counting on you not doing the things I mentioned above all as a means to their end.
-If something doesn’t seem right or legit, it most likely isn’t.
+Crooks and scammers are counting on you not doing the things I mentioned above as a means to their end.
+So if something doesn’t seem right or legit, it most likely isn’t.